Public Interest Law Fellowships

 These Fellows receive a $5,500 stipend from the Law Center for 10 weeks of employment.
 To be eligible, students must submit an application detailing their commitment to public interest employment, including a current law school transcript and letter of reference.
-Finalists are interviewed by the Public Interest Law Fellowship Committee and recommended to the dean for appointment.
+Applications are reviewed and recipients are selected by the Public Interest Law Fellowship Committee.

 A list of the current Summer Public Interest Law Fellowship opportunities is available here.